-The legality and validity of the Series 2004-A Warrants will be approved by Maynard, Cooper & Gale, P.C., Birmingham, Alabama, and Valeria Frye Walker, Esq., as Co-Bond Counsel.
-Co-Bond Counsel has been employed primarily for the purpose of preparing certain legal documents and supporting certificates, reviewing the transcript of proceedings by which the Series 2004-A Warrants have been authorized to be issued, and rendering an opinion in conventional form as to the validity and legality of the Series 2004-A Warrants and the exemption of interest thereon from federal and State of Alabama income taxes.
-It is anticipated that Co-Bond Counsel will render an opinion substantially in the form attached hereto as Appendix B. In connection with the rendering of this opinion, Co-Bond Counsel is acting as counsel for the County.
+The legality and validity of the Series 2004-A Warrants will be approved by Haskell Slaughter Young & Rediker, LLC, Birmingham, Alabama, Bond Counsel.
+Bond Counsel has been employed primarily for the purpose of preparing certain legal documents and supporting certificates, reviewing the transcript of proceedings by which the Series 2004-A Warrants have been authorized to be issued, and rendering an opinion in conventional form as to the validity and legality of the Series 2004-A Warrants and the exemption of interest thereon from Federal and State of Alabama income taxes.
+As described in "LITIGATION-Education Tax Litigation", Bond Counsel also will deliver certain other opinions in connection with the issuance of the Series 2004-A Warrants.